 What if I can’t pay my rent?

 You should inform your Landlord if you are unable to pay your rent and explain why.
 Renters are advised to contact their landlords as soon as they can to talk through delayed or partial payment options.
+Any new agreement or understanding should be documented in writing, such as, in a letter or in an email.
+This should include how much the modified rent will be, how long that change in rent will last, and whether you will be expected to pay back any deferred payments.

 Can the Landlord evict me if I don’t pay my rent?